kuujo/vertigo/README.md

 the network is `LOCAL`.

 ### Cluster-wide shared data
-Vertigo provides cluster-wide shared data structures within all components regardless of the deployment method.
-How cluster-wide shared data is implemented depends on the scope in which the network is deployed.
-For example, if the network is deployed as a local network, Vertigo will use Vert.x's `SharedData` structures.
-If the network is deployed in a normal Vert.x cluster, Vertigo will use a special Hazelcast worker verticle for shared data access.
-The Hazelcast verticle will be deployed on each node in the Vert.x cluster and accessed by the components on that node locally.
+Cluster-wide shared data structures are made available via the same API as clustering.
-If the network is deployed as part of a Xync cluster, Vertigo will access Xync data structures over the event bus.
+If a network is deployed in `LOCAL` scope then Vert.x `SharedData` based data structures will be made available in component instances.
+If a network is deployed in `CLUSTER` scope then shared data structures will be accessed over the event bus.

+The cluster API is available in all components via the `cluster` field of the `ComponentVerticle`.

 #### AsyncMap
 The `AsyncMap` interface closely mimics the interface of the Java `Map` interface,